-As you head into this school year, you may be asking yourself, “What can I do to help my students feel safe, and how do I ensure that my classroom is a place that de-escalates hatred and fear?”
+As tragedy and violent news show up in the world you may be asking yourself, “What can I do to help my students feel safe, and how do I ensure that my classroom is a place that de-escalates hatred and fear?”

 This summer, hate has been in the headlines in our local communities and around the world.
 For example, recent Listenwise current events include stories about hateful manifestos and videos posted on the internet or about the dangers facing Central American migrants seeking asylum in the U.S. Below, we offer some helpful resources to help educators bring up current events in their classrooms and offer sensitive entry points to confront troubling violence and injustice, including terrorism, genocide, and attacks on human rights.

 In this 30-minute webinar Listenwise hosted with Facing History and Ourselves, we discuss how the power of storytelling can bring social-emotional learning to the classroom and help students understand the experiences of others and empathize with them.

 Here are some more high-quality resources from Facing History and Ourselves on Addressing Hate, Violence, Injustice.
 Facing History has also created a great back-to-school toolkit to help teachers create a supportive and inclusive classroom community.
 These lessons address how to effectively establish classroom norms that support students in learning to value differing perspectives, question assumptions, and actively listen to others.

 Colorin Colorado has bilingual resources to facilitate talking with students about tragic events.
 Here are their 15 Tips for Talking with Children About Violence.
 This page is regularly updated with additional links to help teachers talk to students about the issues facing their communities and the world around them.